Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Footscray had a median taxpayer income of $54,151 and an average of $66,186 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+The Footscray SA2 had a median taxpayer income of $54,151 and an average income of $66,186 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
 This was slightly above the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-By September 2025, estimates based on Wage Price Index growth suggest approximately $60,736 (median) and $74,234 (average).
-Census data shows personal income ranks at the 70th percentile ($916 weekly), while household income is at the 51st percentile.
-The largest income segment comprises 34.3% earning $1,500 - 2,999 weekly (7,572 residents), similar to the surrounding region where 32.8% are in this bracket.
-Housing affordability pressures are severe, with only 81.4% of income remaining, ranking at the 48th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+By September 2025, estimates based on Wage Price Index growth of 12.16% would be approximately $60,736 (median) and $74,234 (average).
+Census data showed personal income ranked at the 69th percentile ($916 weekly), with household income at the 51st percentile.
+The largest income segment consisted of 34.3% earning $1,500 - $2,999 weekly (7,572 residents).
+Housing affordability pressures were severe, with only 81.4% of income remaining, ranking at the 48th percentile.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income